 I’d love to hear what you thought of The Secret Lake!
-You can leave a review by using the comments form below: it’s probably a good idea to type and save your review in a Word document first then copy and paste it into the form.
+You can leave a review by using the comments form at the bottom of the page below: it’s probably a good idea to type and save your review in a Word document first then copy and paste it into the form.
 Tips for posting:

 - Children – if you are in the UK, Ireland or USA and are under age 13 please ask a grown up to post your review for you or get their permission first and have them sit with you while you add your review.
 (If you are in any other EU country or elsewhere and are under age 16 please ask a grown-up to help you.)

 - Where the form asks for your name, use just your first name or initials or a nickname.
 If you want to add your age too that would be great!

 - Any grown-ups – no need to add your age :)